Mhmd7syn/CodeAlpha-Internship/README.md

 *How to Use:

-Each project is encapsulated in its directory within the repository.
+- Each project is encapsulated in its directory within the repository.
+- You Can Use the executable files or the source code.
+- There's a video for every project that describes its flow.
-Follow the project-specific documentation or README files for instructions on building, running, and interacting with the applications.
+- Follow the project-specific documentation or README files for instructions on building, running, and interacting with the applications.
-Dependencies, if any, are outlined in the respective project documentation.
+- Dependencies, if any, are outlined in the respective project documentation.